 The SCAP components were created and are maintained by several entities, including the MITRE Corporation, the National Security Agency and the Forum of Incident Response and Security Teams (FIRST).
 As a result, the SCAP components are individually maintained specifications which standardize the security information we communicate (content) and how we communicate and use security information (tools/content processing).
 SCAP also comprises standardized referenced data, for example the National Vulnerability Database (NVD) of the US government.

 The following topics are provided.

 - Compliance Rules for Compliance Management

-- Evaluating your Environment for Compliance with a Basic Rule
+- Environment evaluation for compliance with a basic rule

 - Assigning the compliance rule to a device group and evaluating its members